 595 Be thou my vision, O Lord of my heart

 Recessional: 510 Will you come and follow me?

 Please pray for those who are unwell in our parish:

-David Wells, Julian, Brian Blancharde, Freddie Leaworthy, Mandy, Vivien, Fran, Laurel Springette; Glenys Mills, Martin, Sophia Vyroni-Dickson; Des Tucker.
-Becky Goodwin; Glyn Jenkins
+David Wells, Julian, Brian Blancharde, Freddie Leaworthy, Mandy, Vivien, Fran, Laurel Springette; Glenys Mills, Martin, Sophia Vyroni-Dickson; Becky Goodwin; Glyn Jenkins

 David & Pauline Perkins, Mollie Tucker, David Wright, Bill Thorn, Margaret Willey, Jack Webster, Stuart Neale, Christine Adams, Eunice Day; Michael Crocker, John; Liz Dunmall